-Perth is one of the most unique Australian cities.
+Perth is one of the most unique cities in Australia.
 It’s situated on the west coast miles away from everywhere else and it has developed its own customs and traditions over time.
-If you’ve got plans to travel to Perth, here are some tips that will help you get the best out of your trip.
+If you are planning a trip to Perth, here are some tips that will help you get the best out of your trip.

 Pack for the heat